Midterm results dispel Hispanic rightward shift

 The partisan split and the influence of Latino voters on a series of key elections underscored the importance of a Hispanic electorate once derided as a “sleeping giant.”

-“From now on two things are true: Nobody can ever talk about a fucking sleeping giant.
-Because in Florida last night for the Republicans, and then in the rest of the nation for the Democrats, Latinos made a huge fucking difference in all of these races” said Chuck Rocha, a Democratic political operative who ran Latino outreach for Democrats in Pennsylvania.
+“From now on two things are true: Nobody can ever talk about a f—ing sleeping giant.
+Because in Florida last night for the Republicans, and then in the rest of the nation for the Democrats, Latinos made a huge f—ing difference in all of these races” said Chuck Rocha, a Democratic political operative who ran Latino outreach for Democrats in Pennsylvania.

 “And the second thing is, it shows when Democrats woke up after the 2020 election, and started doing a better job — at least throwing a lot of money and resources at a lot of districts and states — it proved to work,” added Rocha.